 - publicity photos of achievements relevant to key aspects of your nomination.

-Please note the maximum number of attachments is five (5), each with a maximum file size of 10MB.
-Accepted file types include JPG, JPEG, PNG, PDF, DOC, DOCX, XLS, XLSX.
+Supporting material of up to 5 attachments may be included.
+Each attachment must not exceed 10MB.
+Accepted file types include JPG, JPEG, PNG, PDF, DOC, DOCX, XLS and XLSX.
 No multimedia items (e.g. YouTube videos) or discs will be accepted with nominations.

-Nomination material that exceeds the maximum number of attachments will not be passed onto judging panels.
+Nomination material that exceeds the maximum number of attachments will not be passed onto judging panels for assessment.

 Addressing selection criteria

-This award category requires the nominator to address selection criteria.
-Responses to the criteria will be strengthened by the inclusion of measurable results and appropriate indicators, including student outcome, client satisfaction and external validation data.
+In your nomination, you must present your information in a way that clearly addresses each criterion.
+Please be aware that your responses to the criterion will be strengthened by the inclusion of measurable results and appropriate indicators, including student outcome, client satisfaction and external validation data.

 CRITERION 1: Leading practice in VET (Limit: 800 words)